re-nft/coin.fun/README.md

 # 021 Svelte

+### TODOS

+v1.0 launch:

+1/ once logged in user into the server side session, persist that information in a store -> might not be needed because supabase.auth.startSession might be doing it their side 2/ ask for oauth that is longer than 1 hour initially 3/ figure out if we need to refresh the auth -> we are using this: https://supabase.com/docs/reference/javascript/auth-setsession which it seems handles autorefresh by itself
+4/ how do we check the validity of oauth tokens -> I think supabase does this check 5/ do not ask the user to connect to twitter if they have used x for web3auth 6/ fist few quests
+7/ waitlist
+8/ referrals
+9/ some form of pointonomics
+10/ leaderboard as per points
+11/ how many cumulative users
+12/ design and copy

+v2.0 launch:

+## Template Intro

 Everything you need to build a Blockchain Svelte project, powered by:

 - [Svelte](https://svelte.dev/docs/introduction) & [SvelteKit](https://kit.svelte.dev/docs/introduction) for the engine.